quorumcontrol/wasm-explorer/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Tupelo ChainTree Explorer
+# Tupelo ChainTree Explorer (and Wallet)

-This is based on the tupelo-wasm-sdk and so beware of dragons (as IPFS likes to say).
-However, this is a great example of how easy it is to fetch data from ChainTrees in the browser.
-The entire meat of the application is in the [explorer.tsx file](src/explorer.tsx).
-The rest is mostly just react UI and boiler plate.

-CIDs in a ChainTree are rendered as links and you can navigate through your entire ChainTree.

-Currently the app points at the defaultCommunity (which is the Tupelo testnet).
+This is an example react-based app using the new [Tupelo Wasm SDK](https://github.com/QuorumControl/tupelo-wasm-sdk).
+It is both an explorer and a wallet.
+That repo has a lot more context and detail about what this application is trying to teach.

+There are a series of videos walking through this app here: https://youtu.be/4Oz03l9IQPc, here: https://youtu.be/4CJYIIKdoFw and here: https://youtu.be/kjysUm0eTKc .

+The first video, in particular, will give you a high-level overview of Tupelo itself.

 ## Available Scripts